Find out all about Student Voice Committees (SVCs), who they are and what they do.

 Please note that individual Schools may operate SVCs in different ways that stated above, where some Schools do combine the Undergraduate and Postgraduate SVCs.
 In the first instance, please contact the School’s Student Support Officer to find out the exact nature of your School’s SVC.

-Note: information on this section is related only to SVCs for students studying MBBS, BDS and PA programmes in the School of Medicine and Dentistry.
-For information relating to SVCs of other SMD programmes (often referred to as ‘Allied Courses’) please refer here.
+Note: information on this section is related only to SVCs for students studying MBBS and BDS programmes in the School of Medicine and Dentistry.

 How are MBBS SVCs structured?